VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ## Security

-Do not forget protecting sensitive endpoints in VictoriaMetrics when exposing it to untrusted networks such as the internet.
+General security recommendations:

+- All the VictoriaMetrics components must run in protected private networks without direct access from untrusted networks such as Internet.
+The exception is [vmauth](https://docs.victoriametrics.com/vmauth.html) and [vmgateway](https://docs.victoriametrics.com/vmgateway.html).
+- All the requests from untrusted networks to VictoriaMetrics components must go through auth proxy such as vmauth or vmgateway.
+The proxy must be set up with proper authentication and authorization.
+- Prefer using lists of allowed API endpoints, while disallowing access to other endpoints when configuring auth proxy in front of VictoriaMetrics components.

-Consider setting the following command-line flags:
+VictoriaMetrics provides the following security-related command-line flags:

 * `-tls`, `-tlsCertFile` and `-tlsKeyFile` for switching from HTTP to HTTPS.
 * `-httpAuth.username` and `-httpAuth.password` for protecting all the HTTP endpoints